Explore the role of public health strategies in managing disease spread, using compartmental models

 We now note a particular, special value of \(p\) that is the threshold between two outcomes, which makes it a critical value.
 The two outcomes are having, or not having, an outbreak.
 We therefore name this critical value of \(p\) to be \(p_{\text{crit}}\text{:}\)

-\(p_{\text{crit}}\text{,}\) and the accompanying threshold between outbreak and no outbreak, in
+Investigate the critical value \(p_{\text{crit}}\text{,}\) and the accompanying threshold between outbreak and no outbreak, in Activity 6.2.

 In this activity, we explore \(p_{\text{crit}}\) through the comparison of two historically widespread diseases: smallpox and measles.

-We begin by examining smallpox.
-Estimates for the value of \(\mathcal{R}_0\) for smallpox range from 3.5 to 6.
 Given this range of \(\mathcal{R}_0\) values, what is the range of \(p_{\text{crit}}\) values required in order to reduce the value of \(\mathcal{R}_{\text{eff}}\) for smallpox so that \(\mathcal{R}_{\text{eff}} \lt 1\text{?}\) What percentage of people would need to be vaccinated, using the values of \(p_{\text{crit}}\) you computed, to prevent a smallpox outbreak, that is, to cause \(\mathcal{R}_{\text{eff}} \lt 1\text{?}\)

-Next, we examine measles.
-Many estimates for the value of \(\mathcal{R}_0\) for measles range from 12 to 18.
 Given this range of \(\mathcal{R}_0\) values, what is the range of \(p_{\text{crit}}\) values required in order to reduce the value of \(\mathcal{R}_{\text{eff}}\) for measles so that \(\mathcal{R}_{\text{eff}} \lt 1\text{?}\) What percentage of people would need to be vaccinated, using the values of \(p_{\text{crit}}\) you computed, to prevent a measles outbreak, that is, to cause \(\mathcal{R}_{\text{eff}} \lt 1\text{?}\)

 Smallpox has been eliminated: the last natural occurrence was in 1977, and in 1980, the World Health Organization stated that smallpox had been globally eradicated.
 Measles has not been eliminated: widespread vaccination has reduced cases drastically in many parts of the world, but measles continues to circulate.
 Given your results in parts 1 and 2 of this activity about the values of \(p_{\text{crit}}\) for smallpox and measles, write a few sentences about how the value of \(\mathcal{R}_0\) increases or decreases the feasibility of vaccinating enough people to eliminate a disease.